tawanorg/create-react-components/README.md

 * `clean`: remove dist and coverage directory
 * `build`: bundle the lib to the dist dir using development settings
 * `build:prod`: bundle the lib to the dist dir using production settings
-* `build:guide`: bundle the styleguide app to the styleguide dir
-* `typecheck`: run flowtype for check types in JS files
-* `typecheck:coverage`: run flowtype with coverage
 * `coverage`: run test, flow and generate reports into coverage dir

 ### Developing a Component
 A typical UI component should comply with the following guidelines:

-* It should begin with the `// @flow` annotation to enable Flow checker on the file.
 * If it has no state, it should be declared as a [Dumb Component](#dumb-component).
 * Unless having another team member approval, all components should have `className` and `style` props declared.
 * [Flow coverage](#coverage-to-the-rescue) of the file must be above the configured threshold.
 * It should have [tests](#running-tests) and code coverage must be above the configured threshold.
-* It should have [Styleguidist examples](#document-the-component-with-styleguidist) about its usage.
 * It should have a [story](#start-coding) declared.
 With knobs, preferably.
 * All code must follow the configured code style.
-* For any design concept, we try to follow [Lightning Design System](https://lightningdesignsystem.com/).

 ### Start Coding
 We use [Storybook](https://storybook.js.org/) as our UI Development Environment.